Healthy Chocolate Snack Cake

 For the Ganache

-STORE leftover cake in an airtight container in the fridge for 3-5 days.
+STORE the cooled chocolate snack cake in an airtight container at room temperature for up to 3 days.

-FREEZE uncovered first to let the ganache frosting set, then wrap in plastic wrap followed by aluminum foil or store in an airtight container for up to a month.
-Thaw frozen cake overnight at room temperature.
+For longer storage, refrigerate it in an airtight container for 3–5 days.
+To FREEZE, allow the ganache frosting to set uncovered first, then wrap slices in plastic wrap followed by aluminum foil or store in an airtight container.
+Freeze for up to 1 month.

 Did you try this recipe?
 Leave a ⭐️ rating below and share it on Instagram, Facebook and Pinterest!